shiner80/Recon_mSIM/README.md

 The Matlab code use bpass.m and pkfind.m from John C. Crocker and David G. Grier, 1997.

-NOTE: You can download some example mSIM raw movies, together with the associated thunderstorm .csv tables and PSFs (for deconvolution) at:
+NOTE: You can download some example mSIM raw acquisitions, together with the associated thunderstorm .csv tables and PSFs (for deconvolution) at:

 https://www.dropbox.com/s/siip8quf2c154ql/ExampleData_mSIM.zip?dl=1

+For these exemplary acquisitions Tubulin data provide successful reconstruction using a threshold equal to 500.
+DAPI data provide succesful reconstruction using a threshold equal to 200.

 The code will output reconstructed widefield, confocal and mSIM images (+ deconvolution if selected).
 Reconstruction time for a mSIM image on the order of two minutes on an PC equipped with an Intel Xeon E5-1620 and 16GB of installed RAM.